Explore the IntelliJ Platform API

 3.1 Use Internal Mode and PsiViewer

-As a plugin developer, you should enable the internal mode in IntelliJ IDEA.
+When developing plugins, always enable the internal mode in IntelliJ IDEA.
 This provides access to a suite of tools to help you develop, debug, and test IntelliJ Platform plugins.

 One of its most helpful features is the UI Inspector, which lets you investigate all parts of the UI of every IntelliJ-based IDE by simply clicking on them.
-Equally important is the tool.
+Equally important is the Tools | Internal Actions | UI Debugger tool.
 It will display all actions that are run by the IDE when you interact with UI elements, for example, by clicking a button.

-Finally, the internal mode provides the PSI tree, please see documentation.
+Finally, the internal mode provides the Tools | View PSI Structure… and Tools | View PSI Structure of Current File… actions, which allow you to analyze the PSI tree, please see documentation.
 The PsiViewer plugin is a separate plugin with similar capabilities for inspecting PSI trees, and it comes with a dedicated tool window that displays information on the fly.
 However, it does not display information about stubs or formatting models.

-and actions, which allow you to analyze the3.2 Search the IntelliJ Platform Explorer
+3.2 Search the IntelliJ Platform Explorer

 The IntelliJ Platform Explorer is a search tool for browsing Extension Points (EP) and Listeners inside existing implementations of all open-source IntelliJ Platform plugins published on JetBrains Marketplace.
 You can navigate directly to the source files to find inspiration when implementing your own extensions and listeners for IntelliJ-based IDEs.